Asmahan97/Week-1-prompt-Functions/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/web-platform-7bzagq)

-This week, the workshop focused on functions.
-The weekly propts required us to write various functions.
+This week, the workshop was centered around functions and the prompt required us to write various functions with specific outcomes.